tmytek/tlkcore-examples/README.md

 ## Installation
 ----------

-Please import BBoxLiteAPI.dll from Visual Studio and use the following code segment to include the API.
+Please import BBoxAPI.dll from Visual Studio and use the following code segment to include the API.

-    using BBoxLiteAPI;
+    using BBoxAPI;

 ## Initialization